-Source Improvement projects will continue to be a high priority for the DWQP in Years 4-7.
-Nearly all of the projects funded by the DWQP in Years 1-3 are in progress and will be completed in Years 4-7.
+Outside of the DIP, source improvement projects will continue to be a high priority for the DWQP in Years 5-8.
+Nearly all of the projects funded by the DWQP in Years 1-4 are in progress and will be completed in Years 5-8.
 Projects will be assessed for progress towards programmatic goals.
-Funding is available for implementation of source improvement projects from Prop 50 Chapters 5 and 8 although none of this funding is specifically designated for the DWQP.
+The DWQP will work with the appropriate implementing agencies to leverage funding from Prop 50 Chapters 5 and 8 for implementation of source improvement projects in Delta watersheds and in local water sources.

 Water utilities continue to look for assistance to address treatment technology needs associated with Delta water quality.
-Treatment technology projects that address program goals will likely be funded through DHS Prop 50 grants from Chapter 4 but may also be funded from Chapters 3 and 8.
+Previously funded treatment studies will provide information needed to guide future funding.
+Treatment technology projects that address program goals will likely be funded through DHS Prop 50 grants from Chapter 4 but may also be funded from Chapters 3 and 6.